Aarvin01/Modelling-Options-Prices-with-Mandelbrotian-Movement-of-Prices/README.md

-# GWP Capstone - Worldquant MScFE Program
+# GWP Capstone - WorldQuant MScFE Program

+## Problem Statement: Modelling Options Prices with Mandelbrotian Movement of Prices

 This repo is used for pricing options based on various methods listed below -